bpatra/personal-blog/_posts/2020-04-27-baby-twins-deep-learning-classification-inception-resnetv1.md

 <script src="https://gist.github.com/bpatra/f7c836eea7f4030a8c656a4bf2964935.js"></script>

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/Screenshot-2020-04-26-at-16.08.134.png' caption="Training and validation accuracy on tricked data.
-We achieve strong accuracy without surprise." %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/great-accuracy-perf.png' caption="Training and validation accuracy on tricked data.
+We achieve strong accuracy without surprise." size_class="small" %}

 Now that the results seem satisfactory without sign of overfitting (the validation accuracy grows and stalls).
 It is time to measure performance on the test sets composed of the 200 pictures left aside.